Particl-Community/academy/intro/intro_general_functions.rst

 - No central authority or group of users with special permissions involved.
 - Your voting power is determined by the number of coins you own in your :guilabel:`Public` balance.
 - One coins equals one vote.
-- Both listings and user markets can be flagged and taken off Particl if deemed undesirable.
+- Both listings and community markets can be flagged and taken off Particl if deemed undesirable.
 - Moderation model based on the concept of direct democracy.
 - The system is based on blockchain technology and cannot be cheated.